 The main achievements of the school over the last 12 months can be obtained from the Standards and Quality Report.
-There are also reports in the school newsletters and in the local press.
-Copies of the Improvement Plan and newsletters can be obtained from the school or can downloaded from the school website.
+There are also photos and information about events on Seesaw and in the local press.
+Copies of the Improvement Plan and class newsletters can be obtained from the school and on the school website.
 The school website address is www.salen.argyll-bute.sch.uk